altitudelabs/metisa-js/doc/README.md

 Metisa empowers businesses ...

-Our JavaScript SDK will help you easily integrate with Metisa in browser or nodejs environment.
+Our JavaScript SDK will help you easily integrate with Metisa in browser or Node.js environment.

-Before installation, you can click [here](https://askmetisa.com/docs/integrations/custom-ecommerce.html) to learn more about the prerequisites and concepts of our **Custom Integration** for e-commerce stores.
+Before installation, you can click [here](https://askmetisa.com/docs/integrations/custom-ecommerce.html) to learn more about the prerequisites and concepts of our **Custom Integration** for e-commerce platforms.

 ## Installation